2011–12 APOEL FC season: UEFA Champions League

 The team won the Cypriot championship last season and as such entered the 2011–12 UEFA Champions League second qualifying round.
 A successful campaign saw them through to the 2011–12 UEFA Champions League group stages by eliminating Skënderbeu Korçë (6–0 agg.), Slovan Bratislava (2–0 agg.) and Wisła Kraków (3–2 agg.).
 APOEL drawn in Group G, alongside F.C.
 Porto, Shakhtar Donetsk and Zenit St. Petersburg.

 On 13 September 2011, APOEL hosted Zenit St. Petersburg in GSP Stadium and secured its first ever victory in the UEFA Champions League group stage proper with a 2–1 comeback victory against the Russian side.
 Konstantin Zyryanov put Zenit ahead in the 63rd minute but APOEL was rewarded for its attacking play 10 minutes later when Gustavo Manduca pounced on a loose ball in the box and slotted the ball into the Zenit net.
 The winner came two minutes later when Brazilian striker Aílton evaded the Zenit defense and shot into the far corner past goalkeeper Vyacheslav Malafeev.

-In its second match in the group, APOEL held Shakhtar Donetsk to a 1–1 draw at the Donbass Arena and stayed in first place in the group.
+In its second match in the group, APOEL held Shakhtar Donetsk to a 1–1 draw at the Donbas Arena and stayed in first place in the group.
 APOEL took the lead when the striker Ivan Tričkovski finished off a counterattack in the 61st minute.
 Shakhtar equalised three minutes later when Jádson scored.

 Another away match followed against F.C.
 Porto and APOEL drew 1–1 at Dragão to extend its unbeaten start and keep them on the top of Group G. Brazilian forward Hulk put F.C.
 Porto ahead after 13 minutes with a curving free-kick from distance and APOEL levelled six minutes later when Aílton received the ball close to the Porto area, dribbled past Fernando and sent a diagonal shot that gave the goalkeeper Helton no chance to block.
 However, on the last minute of added time APOEL could have won the match, but substitute Aldo Adorno was denied the winner by a block from Helton.

 On 1 November 2011, APOEL hosted F.C.
 Porto in GSP Stadium and Gustavo Manduca's last-minute winner meant APOEL remained unbeaten at the top of Group G, securing at least a place in the 2011–12 UEFA Europa League knockout phase.
 On 42nd minute, Aílton was tripped by Eliaquim Mangala and the referee immediately signaled a penalty.
 The Brazilian striker stepped up and sent Helton the wrong way, scoring his third goal in the competition.
 On the 89th minute F.C.
 Porto won a penalty and Hulk made no mistake from the spot, equalizing for the visitors.
 It looked like the Portuguese side had salvaged a draw, but in the 90th minute Constantinos Charalambides fired in an accurate cross and found Gustavo Manduca in the box, whose left-footed strike from close range sealed the win for APOEL.